tiffanychu90/simple-coronavirus-report/github_version_control.md

 # GitHub Workflow

 We'll outline a very simple GitHub workflow here.
+More on [Git/GitHub here](https://cityoflosangeles.github.io/best-practices/).

 ## Collaborate and Use Version Control
 One major learning objective of this workshop is to learn how to write code in a collaborative setting.
 Version control is super important for this.
 GitHub can facilitate this collaborative workflow.
 For this workshop, you'll learn to collaborate with yourself (a past version of you collaborating with a future version of you).
 You'll apply all these best practices, but we'll strip away some of the more advanced GitHub workflows that come with collaborative work, as that isn't the focus for now.